SaffronG/OnlineSratego/GamePiecesList.md

 Major (4): 3x
 Colonel (3): 2x
 General (2): 1x
-Marshal (1): 1x (highest rank)
+Marshall (1): 1x (highest rank)

 The lower the number, the stronger the power of the unit.
-- The Marshal can only be killed by being attacked by another marshal or being attacked by the Spy.
+- The Marshall can only be killed by being attacked by another marshal or being attacked by the Spy.
 Spy gets killed by everything that attacks him.
 - Miners are the only units that can kill bombs.
 Bombs kill every other unit that touches them.
 - Scout can move any number of spaces.